Free Draft-and-Verification: Toward Lossless Parallel Decoding for Diffusion Large Language Models

-In addition to the evaluations of our method on different benchmarks, we also investigate how to choose an appropriate draft steps $d$ such that we can get the best trade-off between memory usage, inference time, and NFEs.
-As shown in Figure~\ref{fig:ablation}, we set $d \in \{1, 2, 4, 8, 16, 32\}$, and compare the accuracy, throughput over time, throughput over NFEs, and GPU memory peak usage in the inference of TraDo-4B-Instruct on MATH500.
-As $d$ gets larger, the accuracy remains stable, which aligns with our theoretical analysis of lossless feasible path in Section~\ref{sec:theory}.
+According to Theorem~\ref{thrm:feasible_path_search} and Lemma~\ref{lemma:optimal_path_guarantee}, a larger $d$ will be more likely to find a shorter feasible path.
+Practically, if $d$ is too large, although we can get a lower NFE, a model forward call on a large batch of inputs might take more time and memory and thus degrade the TPS.
+Thus, in addition to our evaluations on benchmarks, we also investigate the impact of different draft steps $d$ such that we can get the best trade-off between memory overhead and inference efficiency.
+As shown in Figure~\ref{fig:ablation}, we set $d \in \{1, 2, 4, 8, 16, 32\}$, and compare the accuracy, TPS, TPF, acceptance rate, response time, response NFE, average forward time, GPU memory peak usage, and GPU peak utilization during the inference stage of TraDo-4B-Instruct on HumanEval.
+As $d$ gets larger, the accuracy remains stable, which aligns with our theoretical analysis of losslessness in Section~\ref{sec:theory}.
 On the other hand, a larger $d$ means a larger batch of draft candidates, which will allocate more GPU memory and occupy more streaming multiprocessors.
-From Lemma~\ref{lemma:optimal_path_guarantee}, once $d$ is large enough to cover the maximum decision size of the optimal path, we will get the fewest NFEs, and the throughput over NFEs will converge.
-When the computational resources are limited, being compute-bound or memory-bound, the choice of $d$ should be made more carefully, rather than indiscriminately defaulting to a larger value.
+From Lemma~\ref{lemma:optimal_path_guarantee}, once $d$ is large enough to cover the maximum decision size of the optimal path, we will get the fewest NFE, and from our ablation study, the NFE and TPF show a convergence tendency.
+Our ablation also indicates that, when the computational resources are limited, being compute-bound or memory-bound, the choice of $d$ should be made more carefully, rather than indiscriminately defaulting to a larger value.

-Note that the block size of TraDo-4B-Instruct is set to 4 by default.
-In order to use a larger $d$ that exceeds the predefined block size, we explicitly design in our implementation.
-Specifically, we allow \freedave~to pre-draft and pre-verify positions in future blocks, but still take all involved blocks in a left-to-right priority, instead of just merging the current block and future blocks into a larger block.